-9 Dartmoor National Park Village Halls chose not to engage with the audit.
-Reasons given included 'having a difficult time and unable to commit' or 'the trustees decided they weren't interested' and others declined without providing a reason.
+5 East Devon Village Halls chose not to engage with the audit.
+Reasons given included feeling that the audit wouldn't be beneficial as they were a small very busy hall, to the volunteer committee members feeling so stretched that they didn't have the capacity to engage with us.
 The halls that DCT has audited are diverse in age and stature, but all are managed by committees made up of local volunteers.